-- In December 2010, VSC issued Revenue Bonds, Series 2010A, in the principal amount of \$11,085,000.
-The 2010A Bonds were issued for the purpose of (1) refinancing a portion of the Series 1998 Bonds; (2) refinancing certain indebtedness of VSC including loans to improve the Blair Park, Williston, Randolph, and Vermont campuses of VSC; and (3) paying the costs of issuance of the 2010A Bonds. - 2 In December 2010, VSC issued Federally Taxable Build America Bonds, Series 2010B, in the principal amount of \$30,265,000.
+- 1 In December 2010, VSC issued Revenue Bonds, Series 2010A, in the principal amount of \$11,085,000.
+The 2010A Bonds were issued for the purpose of (1) refinancing a portion of the Series 1998 Bonds; (2) refinancing certain indebtedness of VSC including loans to improve the Blair Park, Williston, Randolph, and Vermont campuses of VSC; and (3) paying the costs of issuance of the 2010A Bonds. - In December 2010, VSC issued Federally Taxable Build America Bonds, Series 2010B, in the principal amount of \$30,265,000.
 The 2010B Bonds were issued for the purpose of (1) financing certain upgrades to the Community College of Vermont's Montpelier campus, including a 12,000 square foot building addition; (2) constructing a new residence hall and other related improvements at Castleton University; (3) renovating an academic building and a visual arts center at Johnson State College; (4) expanding parking facilities at Lyndon State College together with building improvements for Lyndon State College's journalism program; (5) financing library renovations, the installation of certain energy or heating systems, construction of additional on-campus housing at the Randolph campus of Vermont Technical College ("VTC"), and improvements at VTC's Blair Park, Williston, Vermont campus; and (6) paying the costs of issuance of the 2010B Bonds.
 VSC is expected to receive a 35% subsidy of the interest paid on the Series 2010B Build America Bonds from the Federal Government, which will be recorded as a reduction of bond interest expense.
-(Sequester for federal budget reduced subsidy of interest by 7.6%). - 3 To manage its borrowing costs, VSC entered into an interest swap in connection with its \$5,200,000 variable-rate loan.
-The intention of the swap was to effectively change the variable interest rate on the loan to a synthetic fixed rate of 4.97%.
+(Sequester for federal budget reduced subsidy of interest by 7.6%).

 The loan and the related swap agreement mature on December 16, 2025, and the swap's notional amount of \$5,200,000 matches the \$5,200,000 variable rate loan.
 The swap was entered into at the same time the loan was issued in December 2005.
 Under the swap, VSC pays the counterparty a fixed payment of 4.97% and receives a variable payment computed as 69% of the one-month London Interbank Offered Rate ("LIBOR") plus 1.31%.
-Because of interest rate fluctuations since execution of the swap, the swap had a negative fair value of \$459,283 as of June 30, 2016 and \$419,350 as of June 30, 2015.
+Because of interest rate fluctuations since execution of the swap, the swap had a negative fair value of \$0 and \$459,283 as of June 30, 2017 and 2016, respectively.
+The interest rate swap was terminated during fiscal year 2017.